Dante's Inferno (video game): Marketing

 Later in October 2009, EA sent a series of packages to Veronica Belmont at Qore, the PlayStation: The Official Magazine offices and Ben "Yahtzee" Croshaw of the Escapist's Zero Punctuation column.
 The package contained a small wooden box which, when opened, played the Rick Astley song "Never Gonna Give You Up", thus "Rickrolling" the journalists that received it.
 The music could not be stopped through any means other than destroying the box using the hammer and goggles provided.
-After destroying the box, such as Veronica Belmont who posted the act on YouTube, a note read that they had given into Wrath as the note then found within the box predicted.
+After destroying the box, as Belmont did in a YouTube video, the recipient found a note inside stating that they had given in to Wrath by doing so.

 EA produced a commercial for the game that was shown during Super Bowl XLIV, a fast-paced cinematic of Dante's descent into hell, overplayed by what was considered an unusual use of Bill Withers' song "Ain't No Sunshine".
 Time magazine reporter James Poniewozik referred to the ad as "something magical and funny."
 According to EA product manager Phil Marineu, the decision to air the ad was to concentrate on more solid titles that they believe can break through to the masses.

 Another secretly fake commercial for the fictional company "Hawk Panther" encouraged viewers to visit the Hawk Panther website in order to be able to steal their best friend's girlfriend.
 If the link to find out more about the Hawk Panther systems is clicked on a message appears stating, "TREACHERY!
 Thou are condemned to the 9th Circle.
 Thou hast broken the bonds of trust with thy kindred.
 Even conspiring to stealeth thy best friend's soul mate is the worst kind of mortal offense imaginable.
 You shall pay for thy treachery by spending an eternity immersed up to your face, the place where shame shows itself, in the putrid, frozen waters of Hell."
 The site also shows a trailer of Dante's Inferno and a link to buy the game.

 The Facebook application developer Lolapps similarly adapted a Facebook role-playing game, Battle of the Damned, that lets users fight through the nine circles of hell to rescue their murdered and damned wife.
 It rose nearly 1 million monthly active users in less than a year after launching.